sxiongg/CustomPlaylist/README.md

-Redwood Code Academy Group Project.
-(Sia, Eric, & Drew)
+# Redwood Code Academy Group Project
+Created by: Sia, Eric, & Drew

 We proudly present our 'Create A Playlist' web app.